-No Con ditions with this condition, provided the invitation requirement is met.
-DC.6 Outline Plan/s shall be submitted to the Territorial Authority for each stage of works, unless a ver for this requirement is provided in writing by the WCC Resource Consents Team.
-Con nmunity liaison DC.7 a) The CLP shall be appointed in consultation with the CMO (the CMO may consult with other parties within Wellington City Council as appropriate). b) Notwithstanding conditions DC7(c) and (d), the CLP shall be responsible for proactively engaging with stakeholders and the community throughout the construction phase of the reservoir, including by arranging a community BBQ with residents, Project staff and contractors prior to the commencement of construction. c) Where a Community Reference Group (CRG) for the Prince of Wales/Omāroro reservoir project is established under the Wellington Town Belt Act, the CLP shall: (i) attend CRG meetings, and (ii) be responsible for presenting draft management plans to the CRG for feedback, prior to submission to the CMO $$ (iii) be responsible for working with the CRG to identify opportunities for the Project to create education opportunities associated with the project. d) Contact details of the CLP shall be made readily available to the CMO, other stakeholders and the community surrounding the subject site. e) The CLP shall be engaged until the completion of construction.
+No. ditions this condition, provided the invitation requirement is met.
+DC.6 Dutline Plan/s shall be submitted to the Territorial Authority for each stage of works, unless a ver for this requirement is provided in writing by the WCC Resource Consents Team.
+Con nmunity liaison DC.7 app r to commencement of construction, the Requiring Authority shall appoint an ropriately qualified Community Liaison Person (CLP) in accordance with the following risions: a) The CLP shall be appointed in consultation with the CMO (the CMO may consult with other parties within Wellington City Council as appropriate). b) Notwithstanding conditions DC7(c) and (d), the CLP shall be responsible for proactively engaging with stakeholders and the community throughout the construction phase of the reservoir, including by arranging a community BBQ with residents, Project staff and contractors prior to the commencement of construction. c) Where a Community Reference Group (CRG) for the Prince of Wales/Omāroro reservoir project is established under the Wellington Town Belt Act, the CLP shall: (i) attend CRG meetings, and (ii) be responsible for presenting draft management plans to the CRG for feedback, prior to submission to the CMO (iii) be responsible for working with the CRG to identify opportunities for the Project to create education opportunities associated with the project. d) Contact details of the CLP shall be made readily available to the CMO, other stakeholders and the community surrounding the subject site. e) The CLP shall be engaged until the completion of construction.
 Note e: For the avoidance of doubt the CLP shall be an individual person and the Requiring Authority shall be responsible for meeting all costs associated with this role.
-Com munity Liaison Group DC.8 Com munity Liaison Group Formation Sample, Principal and Company of the a) In the event that a CRG for the Prince of Wales/Omāroro reservoir project is not established under the Wellington Town Belt Act, or that it is disestablished prior to completion of construction, the Requiring Authority shall be responsible for the establishment and coordination of an alternative Community Liaison Group (CLG) and shall appoint an independent chairperson for the CLG in consultation with the CMO. b) Where a CRG has not been established, a CLG shall be formed prior to the lodgement of any management plan/s or any outline plan/s. and the same of th c) Where a CRG was formed but has been disestablished, invitations to establish a CLG shall be sent to prospective CLG members within 1 month, and an establishment meeting held as soon as reasonably practicable.
+DC.8 imunity Liaison Group Imunity Liaison Group Formation a) In the event that a CRG for the Prince of Wales/Omāroro reservoir project is not established under the Wellington Town Belt Act, or that it is disestablished prior to completion of construction, the Requiring Authority shall be responsible for the establishment and coordination of an alternative Community Liaison Group (CLG) and shall appoint an independent chairperson for the CLG in consultation with the CMO. b) Where a CRG has not been established, a CLG shall be formed prior to the lodgement of any management plan/s or any outline plan/s. c) Where a CRG was formed but has been disestablished, invitations to establish a CLG shall be sent to prospective CLG members within 1 month, and an establishment meeting held as soon as reasonably practicable.
 Com munity Liaison Group Membership